Advanced Painting Intensive

 The Advanced Painting Intensive features the following elements:

-• Visits to galleries and museums in New York City
+Visits to galleries, institutions, and museums in the NYC area

 TO APPLY